JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 <!-- 2) Add noise dimensions to the same data by linking two or three clusters, then discuss how single and complete linkage affect for the solutions (refer Di's book <https://dicook.github.io/mulgar_book/8-hierarchical.html>) -->

-## Assessing the performance of dimension reduction on different geomatric structures in high-dimensions
+## Assessing the performance of dimension reduction on different geometric structures in high-dimensions

 We illustrate the use of the package by generating five clusters of different shapes, positioned with equal inter-cluster distances in $4\text{-}D$.
-Using this synthetic dataset, we will evaluate the performance of three popular dimensionality reduction techniques: Principal Component Analysis (PCA), t-distributed Stochastic Neighbor Embedding (tSNE), and Uniform Manifold Approximation and Projection (UMAP).
+Using this synthetic dataset, we will evaluate the performance of six popular dimensionality reduction techniques: Principal Component Analysis (PCA) [@jolliffe2011], t-distributed stochastic neighbor embedding (tSNE) [@laurens2008], uniform manifold approximation and projection (UMAP) [@leland2018], potential of heat-diffusion for affinity-based trajectory embedding (PHATE) algorithm [@moon2019], large-scale dimensionality reduction Using triplets (TriMAP) [@amid2019], and pairwise controlled manifold approximation (PaCMAP) [@yingfan2021].

 # Discussion